humanoid-colors/emacs-humanoid-themes/README.md

-# Humanoid-theme
+# Humanoid-themes for Emacs

-Modiefied theme with completely diffferent colors.
+Emacs color schemes with bright colors.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Humanoid theme is an Emacs color theme that started as a theme for [spacemacs](https://github.com/syl20bnr/spacemacs).
+Humanoid theme is an Emacs color theme package that started as a theme for [spacemacs](https://github.com/syl20bnr/spacemacs).
-The theme comes with dark and light variants and it should work well with 256 color terminals.
+The collection comes with a dark and a light variant and it should work well with true coloar and 256 color terminals.

 ## Screenshots